 The dotCMS distribution comes with a “pre-built” starter site which includes a complete sample site demonstrating the capabilities of dotCMS and providing samples of almost all content types and assets (including Folders, Pages, Content Types, Templates, Containers, code, and more).

-The starter site is contained in the
+This starter site data is contained in the

 Creating a Custom Starter Site